phkaeser/wlmaker/doc/ROADMAP.md

   * Display application status (*starting*, *running*).
   * Configurable (in code).

-* Menu, based on toolkit
-  * Available as window menu in windows.
-  * Available as (hardcoded) application menu.

 *  Visualization of iconified applications, based on toolkit.

 *  Task list (window-alt-esc), cycling through windows, based on toolkit.